-To facilitate our research, we combine chemical biology, molecular genetic, and genomic tools that enable us to explore the contribution of deregulated translation to cancer biology in a comprehensive way.
-We have recently developed mouse cancer models that mimic small molecule-mediated targeted inhibition at the organismal level and have used these to validate the concept of targeting translation initiation in vivo.
-Furthermore, we have developed powerful methods for applying genome engineering technology to suppress gene function in a stable manner.
-Current efforts strive to integrate powerful mouse cancer models, chemical biology, and genome engineering to explore the role of translation in tumor maintenance and cell death mechanisms and characterize their impact on treatment response.
+To facilitate our research, we combine chemical biology, molecular genetic, and genomic editing tools to explore the contribution of deregulated translation to cancer biology in a comprehensive way.
+We have also recently developed mouse cancer models that mimic small molecule-mediated targeted inhibition at the organismal level and have used these to validate the concept of targeting translation initiation in vivo.
+Furthermore, we have developed powerful methods for applying CRISPR/Cas9 genome engineering approaches to the study of translational regulation.
+Current efforts strive to integrate powerful mouse cancer models, chemical biology, and genome engineering to explore the role of translation in tumor initiation, maintenance, and drug response.